shaibagon/GCMex/GC_README.txt

    This software is for academic use ONLY.
    If you are using this software please note required citations in the Matlab documenation.

-   For any questions/remarks/problems with the Matlab wrapper please contact shai.bagon@weizmann.ac.il
+   For any questions/remarks/problems with the Matlab wrapper please contact shaibagon@gmail.com

 1. Introduction.